Veterans Memorial Park

 All brick forms turned in between May 16 - Sept 15 of each year will be cut and in the ground by October 31.

-The shelter, with picnic tables, accommodates 48 people.
+The shelter has electricity and picnic tables that accommodates 48 people.
 There are no restrooms in the park, however the Cedar Falls Recreation Center is located 1 Block adjacent.